mikealmond/color/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This library will allow you to alter colours, check readability, and generate different palettes based on a base color.
+This library will allow you to alter colors, check readability, and generate different palettes based on a base color.

 ## Install